idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Transcribe!](https://www.seventhstring.com/xscribe/overview.html)

 Download [for Linux](https://www.seventhstring.com/xscribe/download_linux.html).
-There is a 30-day evaluation period, after which you device if you wish to [buy](https://www.seventhstring.com/xscribe/buy.html) the software.
+There is a 30-day evaluation period, after which you decide if you wish to [buy](https://www.seventhstring.com/xscribe/buy.html) the software.

 ## Dictionary lookup